AditiKushwaha01/High_Value_Lead_Tracker/README.md

 #**High Value Lead Tracker**
 *Overview*

-This n8n workflow identifies high-value GitHub users from a repository’s stargazers, generates a personalized outreach pitch using OpenAI’s GPT-4O-MINI model, and sends the message to a Discord channel.
+This n8n workflow identifies high-value GitHub users from a repository’s stargazers, generates a personalized single line outreach pitch using OpenAI’s GPT-4O-MINI model, and sends the message to a Discord channel.

 *Workflow Steps:*